g-jaber/cavoc-proto/README.md

   * dynamically generated mutable references
   * assertions that trigger uncatchable errors
   * exception and try-with

+There is also another, experimental (a.k.a. mostly broken) executable ``compose``, that takes a module and its signature, and a client, and compose them, computing their interaction.

 The lib/ directory contains the various subparts of the prototype:
 - util/ contains some basic utility modules for printing, monads, partial maps and span.
 They should eventually be replaced by proper implementation found in existing libraries.